 Hello!
 I’m B. B. Morgan: self-published author, fan-girl, and level 45 Word Wizard.
-I live in the southern half of Illinois and currently work at a library – while trying to spring my writing career into the fierce world of publishing.
+I live in the southern half of Illinois and currently work part-time at a library and part-time as an English Instructor.
 I am a graduate of Southeast Missouri State University (English/Small Press Publishing).
 I have my MFA (Creative Writing) from Lindenwood University.

 Then, one spring afternoon while talking a new road home, I realized that as long as I was doing what I loved, I’d never work a day in my life – I could do whatever I wanted.
 If I wanted to write, then I was going to write.